Janno/Bachelor-Thesis/talks/bsem1/presentation.rst

     PageBreak halfPage

-4. Finally, we want to prove the MH theorem
+5. Finally, we want to prove the Myhill-Nerode theorem.

 .. raw:: pdf